ttarnok/instrument-swap-api/README.md

 ### Update an existing user
 PATCH `/v1/users/{id}`

 Allows you to update an existing user.
-Requires authentication, the given user id in the url path should match the user id specified in the JTW Access Token claim.
+Requires authentication, the given user id in the url path should match the user id specified in the JWT Access Token claim.

 The request body needs to be in JSON format and includes the user properties that need to be modified:
  - `name` - string